 We want our plan for improving lung health across all services to be implemented in full by all relevant bodies, including NHS England, Public Health England and local authorities.

 More representatives than ever before, from across the respiratory community, are teaming up to understand how to improve lung health.
 That’s different to anything that has existed before.
 The five year plan looks across all areas of lung health and includes the most up-to-date best practice evidence from across the UK.
 This has not previously been available in one place.

-There are two people representing those living with a lung condition on the Taskforce, and one person representing carers.
+There are four people representing those living with a lung condition on the Taskforce, and one person representing carers.
 Taskforce member organisations, including Asthma UK, British Lung Foundation, Cystic Fibrosis Trust and Roy Castle Lung Foundation, represent and work regularly with people affected by lung disease.